kse-bd8338bbe006/lab-env-setup/local-k8s/docs/setup-lab.md

 ```

 Once stored, the token is automatically picked up by the full chain described earlier: ESO fetches the credentials from Vault and creates the `ghcr-pull-secret` Kubernetes Secret.
 ArgoCD syncs the deployment manifests that reference this secret via `imagePullSecrets`.
 When a Pod is scheduled, kubelet reads the secret and passes the credentials to containerd to pull the image from GHCR.
 No manual `kubectl create secret` step is needed.

+### Configure self-hosted runner
+In the organization settings, go to ... and download and install runner for your platofrm according to the instructino.
+For the Windows do't run runner under Windows Service, just run it manually with your permissions.
+And also don't run runner

+> **Note:** Runners registered at the organization level are automatically available to all repositories within the organization.
+You do not need to configure a separate runner for each repo — the `simple-go-service-a` workflow will pick up the org-level runner.

+To use self-hosted runners with public repositories, you must explicitly enable it in **Organization Settings → Actions → Runner groups → Default → Allow public repositories**.
+By default, GitHub disables this for security reasons.

+> **Security warning:** Enabling self-hosted runners on public repositories is a significant security risk.
+The runner executes code on your machine in the following cases:
+> - **`workflow_dispatch` / `push`** — anyone with write access to the repo can trigger a workflow that runs arbitrary code
+> - **`pull_request` from a fork** — if "Allow workflows from fork pull requests" is enabled in repo settings, a forked PR triggers the workflow.
+Even though fork PRs run with a read-only token and no access to secrets, the code still executes on the runner machine
+> - **`pull_request_target`** — runs in the context of the **base** repo (not the fork), so it has access to secrets.
+If the workflow checks out the PR branch (`actions/checkout@v4` with `ref: ${{ github.event.pull_request.head.ref }}`), an attacker's code runs with full secret access
+>
+> In any of these cases, an attacker could:
+> - Access files and credentials on the runner host
+> - Use the runner as a pivot point to access your local network
+> - Install persistent malware on the runner machine
+>
+> **Why we accept this risk in the lab:** GitHub-hosted runners require a paid plan (GitHub Team or Enterprise) for private repositories, and using them on public repos consumes limited free minutes.
+Self-hosted runners on students' own machines avoid these costs.
+To mitigate the risk:
+> - **Stop the runner when not in use** — only start it when you need to run a workflow, and stop it immediately after
+> - Do not store sensitive credentials on the runner machine
+> - Do not enable "Allow workflows from fork pull requests" in repository Actions settings

+### Build and deploy the service

+The CI pipeline is simplified for now — you trigger it manually via GitHub Actions.

+1. Go to your fork of `simple-go-service-a` on GitHub
+2. Navigate to the **Actions** tab
+3. Select the **Release** workflow from the left sidebar
+4. Click **Run workflow**, select the branch, and click **Run workflow**

+The workflow will build the container image and push it to GHCR.
+Once the image is available, ArgoCD will detect the updated deployment manifests and roll out the new version to the cluster automatically.